cs3org/reva/internal/serverless/services/jobs/README.md

 `ListByOwner` returns the runs created for a user with `WithOwner`, most recently enqueued first — the read side a UI uses to show "my jobs".
 The filter narrows the result by state, job or page; internal runs (those with no owner) never show up in it.
+To list those instead, a system/admin listing can pass `ListFilter{Internal: true}`.

 ```go
 runs, err := rjobs.Default().ListByOwner(ctx, username, rjobs.ListFilter{